Marin County Juvenile Hall

 You can support your loved ones at Marin County Juvenile Hall on InmateAid, if you have any immediate questions contact the facility directly at 415-499-6705.

-The Marin County Juvenile Hall is a medium to low-security detention center located at 16 Jeannette Prandi Way San Rafael, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Marin County Juvenile Hall is a medium to low-security detention center located at 16 Jeannette Prandi Way San Rafael, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Juvenile Hall provides 24 hour care to youth that have been detained under 602 or 601 of the Welfare and Institutions Code.
 Marin County Office of Education operates a school within Juvenile Hall and the Public Health Department has staff located within the facility to provide for medical needs.
 In addition to providing close supervision of detained youth, the Juvenile Hall offers a variety of recreational and support programs and on site food preparation in compliance with Title 15 (operations, staffing and training) and Title 24 (physical facility) of the California Code of Regulations.
 The Probation Department provides mental health services in Juvenile Hall, including an initial screening, crisis intervention and referrals to appropriate programming after release from custody.
 This service is integrated with the mental health program, PORTAL, which is located at Juvenile Services.